Senate Republicans block U.S. debt-limit hike as shutdown looms | Politics

 Senate Republicans block U.S. debt-limit hike as shutdown looms

-"I think more likely than not" that such a bill will be on the Senate floor, Coons said, adding: "It will come over from the House."
-Republican Senate leader Mitch McConnell blocked Democrats on Tuesday from holding a vote that would have suspended the nation's $28.4 trillion debt limit.
+With federal government funding due to expire on Thursday and borrowing authority set to run out around Oct.
+18, Democrats who narrowly control the Senate and House of Representatives are working to head off twin fiscal disasters while also trying to advance Biden's ambitious legislative agenda.
+Senate Republican leader Mitch McConnell has insisted that Democrats use a parliamentary maneuver to temporarily lift the government's $28.4 trillion debt limit without Republican votes, although Democrats note that about $5 trillion of the nation's debt is the result of tax cuts and spending passed during Republican Donald Trump's presidency.

-U.S. Senate Republicans blocked an attempt on Tuesday by President Joe Biden's Democrats to head off a potentially crippling U.S. credit default, raising questions about whether partisan tensions will threaten the nation's economy.
-With federal government funding due to expire on Thursday and borrowing authority set to run out on Oct.
+U.S. Senate Republicans for a second day in a row blocked a bid by President Joe Biden's Democrats to head off a potentially crippling U.S. credit default, as partisan tensions rattled an economy recovering from the COVID-19 pandemic.
+With federal government funding due to expire on Thursday and borrowing authority set to run out around Oct.
 18, Democrats who narrowly control the Senate and House of Representatives are working to head off twin fiscal disasters while also trying to advance Biden's ambitious legislative agenda.

-Democratic Senator Chris Coons told Reuters that a bill to avoid a shutdown could advance in Congress on Wednesday.
-"I think more likely than not" that such a bill will be on the Senate floor, Coons said, adding: "It will come over from the House."
-Republican Senate leader Mitch McConnell blocked Democrats on Tuesday from holding a vote that would have suspended the nation's $28.4 trillion debt limit.
-Senate Republicans a day earlier defeated legislation that would have raised the debt limit and extended government funding.
+Senate Republican leader Mitch McConnell has insisted that Democrats use a parliamentary maneuver to temporarily lift the government's $28.4 trillion debt limit without Republican votes, although Democrats note that about $5 trillion of the nation's debt is the result of tax cuts and spending passed during Republican Donald Trump's presidency.
+The two critical deadlines have added disarray to a complicated autumn for Democrats, who are deeply divided over a pair of bills worth some $4.5 trillion that form the core of Biden's agenda.

 The nation's largest lender, JPMorgan Chase & Co, has begun scenario planning for how a potential U.S. credit default would affect its operations, Chief Executive Jamie Dimon told Reuters on Tuesday.
 "This is like the third time we've had to do this.
 It is a potentially catastrophic event," Dimon said.
 "We should never even get this close."